serenorg/serendb/docs/sourcetree.md

 `/docs`:

-Documentation of the Neon features and concepts.
+Documentation of the SerenDB features and concepts.
 Now it is mostly dev documentation.

 `/pageserver`:

-Neon storage service.
+SerenDB storage service.
 The pageserver has a few different duties:

 - Store and manage the data.